 Again, in 1984-85, the Club performed under two guest conductors, David Janower and Myron Hermance.
 Myron Hermance was named conductor in the fall of 1985 and remained at the helm through the fall of 1988.

-Dr. Victor Klimash, a professor of music at Union College, directed the Club from the fall of 2001 through the spring of 2011, and was thus our director at the time of our centennial in 2009.
+Dr. Victor Klimash, a professor of music at Union College, directed the Club from the fall of 2001 through the spring of 2011, and was thus our director at the time of our celebratory Centennial Celebration in May 2009.
+During his tenure, in addition to the regular spring & holiday subscription concerts, other notable performances included concerts with the Schenectady Symphony Orchestra at Union College and at Proctor's theater, and a combined concert with the Mendelssohn Glee Club of New York City for Felix Mendelssohn's birthday bicentennial celebration in June 2009.

 The Mendelssohn Club of today flourishes in spirit and in song.
-Half of the current membership joined the Club in the last ten years.
 The Mendelssohn Club is one of the landmark institutions in the Northeast, and a unique part of the cultural life of the City of Albany.